Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-enum-frameintervals.rst

 Structs
 =======

-In the structs below, *IN* denotes a value that has to be filled in by the application, *OUT* denotes values that the driver fills in.
-The application should zero out all members except for the *IN* fields.
+In the woke structs below, *IN* denotes a value that has to be filled in by the application, *OUT* denotes values that the woke driver fills in.
+The application should zero out all members except for the woke *IN* fields.

 .. c:type:: v4l2_frmival_stepwise